employment dispute arbitration in New Castle, Pennsylvania 16108

 Key Moments: The arbitration proceedings revealed conflicting narratives.
 Stevens presented detailed time logs and emails to substantiate unpaid overtime claims.
 His coworkers testified to observed unsafe conditions that were ignored by management.
 Greenfield’s defense rested on alleged disciplinary records and argued that overtime was optional and compensated.

 A turning point came when an arbitrator-ordered audit of payroll records indicated discrepancies aligning with Stevens’ claims.
-Furthermore, testimony from a mid-level manager suggested that upper management had pressured supervisors to “cut corners” on safety protocols and payroll to boost quarterly results.
+Furthermore, testimony from a mid-level manager suggested that upper management had pressured supervisors to cut corners” on safety protocols and payroll to boost quarterly results.

 Outcome: In late August 2023, the arbitrator issued a 15-page decision ruling largely in favor of Steven's claims.
 The award consisted of:

-Reflection: For Stevens, the outcome was bittersweet.
+Reflection: the claimant, the outcome was bittersweet.
 He recovered his lost wages and saw management held somewhat accountable, but he did not get his job back.
 The case underscored the high stakes of arbitration in employment disputes and highlighted the critical role of detailed record-keeping and witness testimony.
 For many in New Castle’s tightly knit industrial community, the case became a cautionary tale on corporate accountability and employee rights.

 Tracy